crutcher/crutcher.github.io-source/source/Tapestry/index.md

 ```

 And when sharding is $not$ desired over the $in$ dimension; $Linear$
-expands to a graph over the one-step $LinearBlock$ operation:
+expands to a graph over the one-step $LinearBlock$ operation, which
+behaves the way our previous description of $Linear$ behaved:

 ```graphviz
 digraph G {